RomanJuranek/waldboost/README.md

 algortithm is similar to Aggregated Channel Features detector by Piotr Dollar.
 The training algortithm is different - WaldBoost instead of Constant Soft Cascade.

-The detector supports:
+The package supports
-* Channel features - any channel type, shrinking, smoothing
+* Custom channel features - any channel type, shrinking, smoothing
-* Decision tree or decision stump (dtree with depth 1) weak classifiers
+* Decision tree weak classifiers
-* Output verification with CNN
+* FPGA-friendly training and inference pipeline

-NOTE: The implementation is not intended to be fast.
+The purpose of this package is to provide reference implementation of detector training and inference of images for Python.
+It is not meant to be fast.
+We however did our best to speed up things using Numba while keeping the code as simple as possible.

 **Acknowledgment** Development of this software was funded by ECSEL FitOptiVis project and V3C Center of Competence.